Ken Burns’ latest chronicles the slaughter and revival of ‘The American Buffalo’

 “We’ve spent a long time absolutely certain that only one perspective ever mattered,” Burns says.
 “Even if it was sympathetic to other perspectives, it nonetheless had its own kind of tyranny.
 And at this point, we just have to stop and learn from other people.”

 When MTFP caught up with Burns, he had just come from working on the film’s audio mix.
 Rewatching it had him amped up.
-“It’s occupying every inch of my consciousness,” he says.
+“It’s occupying every inch of my consciousness,” he said.

 Even though he knows every inch of it, he continues to find the reality of the story jarring.